 - Housing costs as a percent of income: The percentage of households putting 30% or more of their income to housing.
 (Personal finance experts generally suggest spending less.)

 We combined these numbers to make the Policygenius Family Friendly Index.
-Each state is ranked out of 100, and a higher score means more financial security.
+Each state is ranked out of 100, and a higher score means a better place to raise a family.

 To learn more, read our comprehensive guide to preparing for a new baby.